Election Day is Mostly Sunny and Breezy With Chilly Temps

 Election Day is going to be mostly sunny and breezy with unseasonably cold temperatures.

-Highs are expected in the mid 40s, which is more than ten degrees below average.
+Highs are expected in the mid-40s, which is more than 10 degrees below average.
 While it will be breezy, it will not be nearly as windy as it was yesterday.

 Temperatures are expected to warm up in the days ahead.